markoleptic/EncounterPlanner/UserGuide.md

 **Bar Spacing**:
 Spacing between Progress Bars (-1 - 100).

-**Play Text to Speech at Advance Notice**:
+**Play Text to Speech at Countdown Start**:
-Whether to play text to speech sound at advance notice time (i.e. Spell in x seconds).
+Whether to play text to speech sound at the start of the countdown (i.e. Spell in x seconds).

-**Play Text to Speech at Assignment Time**:
+**Play Text to Speech at Countdown End**:
-Whether to play text to speech sound at assignment time (i.e. Spell in x seconds).
+Whether to play text to speech sound at the end of the countdown (i.e. speak spell or text).

 **Text to Speech Voice**:
 The voice to use for Text to Speech.